C CS781: Formal Methods in Machine Learning

 • Each project will be done by a group of two students.
 If you absolutely need more than two students in your group, please contact the instructor.

-• Each project will be based on one of the two topics below:
+• Each project will be based on one of a set of topics announced in class.

-After choosing one of the two topics, you will finalize the specific problem to be solved in consultation with the instructor.
+• After choosing a topic, you will finalize the specific problem to be solved in consultation with the instructor.
 This will require you to identify publicly available tool(s) for solving the problem, and make minor modification/tweaks to parts of the tool to help solve your specific problem.
-The litmus test will of course be whether your changes/tweaks eventually solve the problem in a manner that can be scaled to large networks.
-You will demonstrate your work on image recognition networks available in the public domain on image sets that may be a combination of those publicly available and those provided by the instructor.
+The litmus test will be whether your approach solves the problem in a manner that can be scaled to large networks.

 • A project submission includes a demo, a presentation and a report.